dovahcrow/deribit-rs/README.md

 Deribit API V2 Client for Rust Language
 =================

-WARNING: Due to futures is being stablized, you need rust nightly-2019-04-01 or before to successfully build this library ([ref](https://github.com/rust-lang-nursery/futures-rs/issues/1518)).

 This is experimental and currently under heavy development.
 Use at your own risk.

 This library uses Rust nightly features extensively like async/await and futures api.
 You need a nightly Rust to make it run.